stevli/stevli.github.io/_posts/2022-01-02-the-secret-of-web-page-layout-display-attribute-of-css.md

 HTML uses a language structure that can be nested.
 In other words, some elements such as `<div>`, `<p>` can be used as containers for other elements.

 The default display layout within these container elements is also **normal flow**.
 We can manually set the inner display layout of these container elements.
 These layout types are inherited from the `block` type.
 That is to say, as the element itself, these container elements are displayed as block elements.

+## Table Layout

+The earliest container display layout is `table`.
+The element itself is displayed as a block element, and the elements inside it are displayed as a table composed of rows and columns.

+- `display: table` As a container element, internal elements of this element will be displayed in table format.
+- `display: table-caption` This element is displayed as the table header.
+- `display: table-row` This element is displayed as a table row.
+- `display: table-column` This element is displayed as a table column.
+- `display: table-cell` This element is displayed as a table cell.

+There are two things to note here.
+First of all, the table layout is considered an outdated layout, and its functions can be replaced by the grid layout described below; secondly, HTML defines a set of elements, which are set by default for these display types, so we can directly use them to compose a table layout.
+For example:

+- `table { display: table }`
+- `caption { display: table-caption }`
+- `tr { display: table-row }`
+- `th { display: table-cell; font-weight: bold; }` Usually used as a column cell, displayed in bold font
+- `td { display: table-cell }` Usually used as a data cell